edendoron/bit-framework/README.md

 ### Testing

-To run all tests, you can use the command `go test ./...` that runs all tests in every sub-folders of current directory.
+To run all tests, you can use the command `go test ./... -short` that runs all tests in every sub-folders of current directory.
 Note that simulation test will not be running because we wish to ignore it for internal testing.

 #### Unit tests